randyrossi/bmc64/README.md

 NOTE: The default config is 1.
 If you are installing BMC64 for the first time and need a GPIO config other than 1 and don't have a USB keyboard to change the option, you will have to manually edit settiongs.txt and ensure a line with 'gpio_config=[0-2]' exists.
 The number given should be 1 less than the config number in the documentation above.
 For example, if you are using a PCB with full keyboard connector, you would add to (or create) a settings.txt file with "gpio_config=1" for the selection of Config 2.
 Since each emulator has its own settings file, you would need to do this for settings.txt (C64), settings-c128.txt , settings-vic20.txt, settings-plus4.txt and settings-plus4emu.txt

+## BMC64 PCBs for Original C64 Cases

+The original [BMC64 Keyboard/Joystick PCB](https://www.pcbway.com/project/shareproject/BMC64_Keyboard_Joystick_PCB.html) connects an original Commodore keyboard and DB9 joysticks directly to the Raspberry Pi GPIO header.
+It uses GPIO Config 2.

+[BMC64 PCB](https://github.com/aminch/bmc64-pcb) is a newer optional all-in-one solution for installing BMC64 in an original C64 breadbin or C64C case.
+It combines a Raspberry Pi 3B+, original C64 keyboard support, DB9 joystick ports, USB-C power, and accessible HDMI, USB, and MicroSD connections without modifying the case.
+It uses GPIO Config 1, and a Rasperry Pi Pico to connect an original C64 keyboard over USB.

 ## GPIO Config 1 : Menu Nav Buttons and Joysticks

 DO NOT ATTEMPT THIS IF YOU ARE NOT COMFORTABLE WITH WIRING THINGS UP TO YOUR PI